VBhojawala/vbhojawala.github.io/pages/python/04_Builtin_DataStructures/07_Deque.md

         <li> It uses doubly linked list as internal data structure as compared to dynamic array used by list. </li>
         <li> It supports thread safe memory efficient append and pop of elements from both direction. </li>
         <li> deque guarantees O(1) performance cost where as list performs in O(n) for pop(0) and insert(0, v). </li>
+        <li> Random access and insertion and deletion from the middle of deque is expensive compare to list.</li>
     </ul>
 </div>